niftynei/lightning-rfc/02-peer-protocol.md

 The lease fee is calculated as:

-	`funding_fee_base_sat` +
+	`lease_fee_base_sat` +
-	`accept_channel2`.`funding_satoshis` * `funding_fee_proportional_basis` / 1000 +
+	min(`accept_channel2`.`funding_satoshis`, `open_channel2`.`requested_sats`) * `lease_fee_basis` / 10_000 +
 	`funding_weight` * `funding_feerate_perkw` / 1000

 E.g.
-An node requests 100.0000sats at a feerate of 2500perkw.
-They are contributing 50.0000sats.
+An node requests 1_000_000sats at a feerate of 2500perkw.
+They are contributing 500_000sats.
 Their weight contribution to the funding transaction will be 720.

-The accepter charges a base funding fee of 233sats with a proportional basis of 22.
-Their weight charge is 444.
-The lease fee is as
+The accepter adds 1,100,000sats and charges a base funding fee of 233sats with a lease fee basis of 22.
+Their funding weight is 444.
-follows:
+The lease fee is as follows:

-	233 + 100.0000 * 22 / 1000 + 444 * 2500 / 1000
+	233 + min(1_000_000,1_100_000) * 22 / 10_000 + 444 * 2500 / 1000

-The total lease fee for this open is 3.3333sats.
+The total lease fee for this open is 3543sats.

 The outputs to the peers in the commitment transaction will be

-	to-initiator:  50.0000sats
+	to-opener:      500_000sats
-	to-accepter:  103.3333sats
+	to-accepter:  1_103_543sats

-The miner fee for the initiator will be 720 * 2500 / 1000 or 1800sats.
+The miner fee for the opener will be 720 * 2500 / 1000 or 1800sats.

-Minimum funds that the initiator must contribute to the channel open
+Minimum funds that the opener must contribute to the channel open
 transaction:

-	open_channel2.funding_satoshis: 50.0000sats
+	open_channel2.funding_satoshis: 500_000sats
-	lease fee:			 3.3333sats
+	lease fee:			  3_543sats
-	miner fee:			   1800sats
+	miner fee:			  1_800sats

+	total required contribution:	505_343sats

+Minimum funds that the accepter must contribute to the channel open
+transaction:

+	accept_channel2.funding_satoshis: 1_100_000sats
+	miner fee[1]:			      1_110sats

-	total required contribution:	53.5133sats
+	total required contribution:      1_101_110sats

+[1] assumes `444` is their total weight for this transaction.

 # Authors